Carnegie Hall: Development and opening

 In early March 1889, Morris Reno, director of the Oratorio and New York Symphony societies acquired nine lots on and around the southeast corner of Seventh Avenue and 57th Street.
 William Tuthill had been hired to design a "great music hall" on the site.
 The Music Hall, as it was called, would be a five-story brick and limestone building, containing a 3,000-seat main hall with and several smaller rooms for rehearsals, lectures, concerts, and art exhibitions.
 The New York Times said "The location for the music hall is perhaps rather far uptown, but it is easily accessible from the 'living' part of the city."
 The Music Hall Company was incorporated on March 27, 1889, with Carnegie, Damrosch, Reno, Tuthill, and Stephen M. Kneval as trustees.
 Originally, the Music Hall Company intended to limit its capital stock to $300,000, but this was increased before the end of 1889 to $600,000, of which Carnegie held five-sixths.
 The cost of the building was then projected to be $1.1 million, including the land.

 By July 1889, Carnegie's company had acquired additional land, with frontage of 175 ft on 57th Street.
 The architectural drawings were nearly completed and excavations for the music hall had been completed.
 The Henry Elias Brewery owned the corner of Seventh Avenue and 56th Street and originally would not sell the land, as its proprietor believed the site had a good water source.
 Plans for the Music Hall were filed in November 1889.
-Andrew Carnegie's wife Louise laid the cornerstone for the Music Hall on May 13, 1890.
+Carnegie's wife Louise laid the cornerstone for the Music Hall on May 13, 1890.
+Andrew Carnegie said at the time that the venue was to not only be "a shrine of the goddess of music" but also a gathering hall.
 Isaac A. Hopper and Company was the contractor in charge of building the Music Hall.
 The Real Estate Record and Guide praised the building's design as "harmonious, animated without restlessness, and quiet without dullness."
 In February 1891, Damrosch announced that he had created a subscription fund for a "permanent orchestra" that would perform mainly in the new Music Hall.